Park Jin-young: 2011–2014: Dream High 2, JJ Project and debut with Got7

-In 2011, after six months of acting classes, Jinyoung was cast in the role of Jung Ui-bong in the television drama Dream High 2.
+In 2011, after six months of acting classes, Park was cast in the role of Jung Ui-bong in the television drama Dream High 2.
 The drama began airing on January 30, 2012, on KBS.
 On February 29, he released the song "We Are The B" for the drama's soundtrack, along with Jinwoon, Kang So-ra and Kim Ji-soo.

-In May 2012, Jinyoung and fellow trainee Jay B debuted as the duo JJ Project with the single album Bounce.
+In May 2012, Park and fellow trainee Jay B debuted as the duo JJ Project with the single album Bounce.
 On March 11, 2013, it was announced that he would be appearing as Ddol-yi on MBC's new drama When a Man Falls in Love, which aired for twenty episodes beginning April 3.
-On January 16, 2014, Jinyoung debuted as a vocalist in JYP Entertainment's new boy group Got7.
-Their first EP was released soon after on January 20 and Jinyoung made the choreography for one of the songs, "Follow Me".
+On January 16, 2014, Park debuted as a vocalist in JYP Entertainment's new boy group Got7.
+Their first EP was released soon after on January 20 and Park made the choreography for one of the songs, "Follow Me".